 For example, if you have a teams channel for a group project then you can link a shared to-do list of sorts to keep everyone on track.
-Which includes action items, due dates, and a history of all earlier notes.
+Which includes action items, due dates, private notes, and a history of all earlier notes.

 You can even also add this tab to a specific meeting, meaning that you'll have those Fellow notes right inside Teams.

 To access the private notes section, click on the eye icon and it will open the private notes window on the right side of your note.

 Link unfurling and sending notes

 Similar to Slack, there’s an option in the “Send Notes” modal which lets you choose a channel or user to send a Fellow note to.
 This can help make MS Teams the place to send/share meeting agendas - which may prompt your team to contribute their own talking points.

 If you paste a link to a Fellow note in one of your messages, the note will unfurl and provide more information about that note.

 Add Action Items and Talking Points to Fellow from Teams

 If you see a post that prompts more discussion

 When someone posts something that needs further discussion, you can directly add it to a Fellow note, like a meeting note, 1-on-1, or shared Note series.
 This way you won't forget about it, and you'll have time to discuss the issue.